The 2013 Social Media Summer Reading List

 By Lee Odden

 Optimize is designed to give readers a practical approach to integrating search and social media optimization with content marketing to boost relevance, visibility, and customer engagement.
-Companies, large and small, will benefit from the practical planning and creative content marketing tactics in this book that have been proven to increase online performance across marketing, public relations, and customer service.
+Companies, large and small, will benefit from the practical planning and creative content marketing tactics in this book that has been proven to increase online performance across marketing, public relations, and customer service.

 By Shama Hyder Kabani